Saudi Internet monitors turn focus on Syria-fuelled radicalism

 From an office near a firing range in a police academy in Riyadh, the ISD keeps tabs on "anything that might influence the stability of Saudi Arabia," said its director, Abdulrahman al-Hadlaq.
 That broad mandate includes peaceful political or human rights activists, he said.
 Several have been jailed over the past year on charges that included comments made online.

-"Our job is to counter radicalization - either conservatives or liberals," he told Reuters in an interview.
+"Our job is to counter radicalisation - either conservatives or liberals," he told Reuters in an interview.

-The directorate monitors online activity, reports threats to the security services and participates on social media to rebut arguments of Islamist militants speaking in favor of jihad.
+The directorate monitors online activity, reports threats to the security services and participates on social media to rebut arguments of Islamist militants speaking in favour of jihad.

 Hadlaq justified the policy by saying most governments, including those in the West, monitor citizens online.
 The Saudi monitors are careful to distinguish between people who simply voice opinions and those who incite others to action, he said.